mis

-Kipeá (Quipea), or Kariri, was a Karirian language of Brazil.
+Kipeá (Quipea), or Kariri, is an extinct Karirian language of Brazil.
 It is sometimes considered a dialect of a single Kariri language.
-A short grammatical treatment is available.
+A short grammatical treatise is available.[1][2]

 Kipeá is well documented by Luiz Mamiani, a Jesuit priest who wrote a grammar[3] and catechism[4] of the Kipeá language during the late 1600s.[5]